therealexpertai/nlapi-java/README.md

 # expert.ai Natural Language API for Java v2

-Java client for the [expert.ai Natural Language API](https://docs.expert.ai/nlapi/v2).
-Leverage Natural Language technology from your Java apps.
+Java client for the expert.ai Natural Language APIs adds Natural Language understanding capabilities to your Java apps.
+The client can use either the Cloud based [Natural Language API](https://docs.expert.ai/nlapi/latest/) or a local instance of [Edge NL API](https://docs.expert.ai/edgenlapi/latest/).

 Check out what expert.ai Natural Language API can do for your application by [our live demo](https://try.expert.ai/).
 Natural Language API provides a comprehensive set of natural language understanding capabilities based on expert.ai technology: